AndreasIBZ/bidir_flowsensor/README.md

 You will need a adjustable gas flow source (e.g. pressurized air + needle valve) and a accurate reference flow meter.
 To reduce turbulences the inlet and outlet tubing should be at least 10 times the diameter long and as straight as possible (no bends, ellbows, etc.).
 To calibrate a flow-span of 1:10 (eg. 6 ...
 60 l/min) you will need a sensitive differential pressure sensor that can easily withstand 100 times the pressure at the lowest flow rate.
 I designed a DIY membrane type differential pressure sensor to meet this requirement - see https://github.com/AndreasIBZ/dig_diff_pressuresensor

 ## Limits of this design
-if 3D-printed achievable accuracy will vary due to varying surface an geometry quality
+if 3D-printed achievable accuracy will vary due to varying surface and geometry quality

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">bidirectional volumetric flow sensor</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">@Andreas_IBZ (Telegram)</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.